New Norfolk Structure Plan Spatial strategic planning

 The process involved a detailed review of relevant strategic documents, designing and implementing a stakeholder and community consultation program, and working with property economists and urban designers.

 Specific outcomes of the structure plan included:

-- The identification of key economic development opportunities within the town, including key underutilised sites such as Willow Court.
+- the identification of key economic development opportunities in the town, including key underutilised sites such as Willow Court